joeross/fiction/long-fiction/transmission-blur/chapters/chapter-1.md

 # Chapter One

 "It's uncomfortable, being called out on your own pretensions and your own bullshit.
 It's not normal, it doesn't happen to most of us most of the time.
-If you can get good at it, just middling good, not very good or great, you have a distinct advantage.
+If you can get good at it, just middling good, not even very good or great, you have a distinct advantage.
 You aren't good at it, Sorry."

 Dr. Philson had spoken with Soren Bailey on three previous occasions as part of the eighteen-year-old's mandatory disciplinary probation.
 Saint Brendan's University had tried to expel Soren for a minor violation of the disciplinary code but failed.
 Soren himself believed this to be the result of his cleverly quoting certain passages from the University Disciplinary Manual which suggested his due process rights had been stomped on by his summary expulsion.
 In fact, it was the intercession of Soren's psychology professor, a good friend of Robert Philson's, which kept Sorry enrolled at the school.